*This directive is currently under review*

 6.2.
 Once a pursuit is terminated, involved members shall verbally acknowledge the termination over the radio, disengage and stop following the suspect vehicle.
 If involved in the pursuit, the Air Support Unit may continue to monitor the fleeing vehicle, but re-engagement by ground units is limited by Section 7 of this Directive.

 6.3.
-Per Directive 310.20, Retaliation Prohibited, members shall not retaliate against involved members regarding the decision to terminate a pursuit.
+Per Directive 310.20, Discrimination, Harassment, and Retaliation Prohibited, members shall not retaliate against involved members regarding the decision to terminate a pursuit.

 6.4.
 Members shall refer concerned property owner(s) whose property may have been damaged during a pursuit to the City of Portland's Risk Management Office, in accordance with Directive 220.40, Lawsuits and Claims.